Online Dynamic Programming: Background

-\paragraph{Expanded Hedge on Paths} Takimoto and Warmuth \cite{takimoto2003path} found an efficient implementation of EH by exploiting the additivity of the loss over the edges of a path.
-In this case the weight $w_\pi$ of a path $\pi$ is proportional to $\prod_{e\in\pi} \exp(-\eta L_e)$, where $L_e$ is the cumulative loss of edge $e$.
-The algorithm maintains one weight $w_e$ per edge such that the total weight of all edges leaving any non-sink node sums to 1.
-This implies that $w_\pi=\prod_{e\in\pi} w_e$ and sampling a path is easy.
-At the end of the current trial, each edge $e$ receives additional loss $\ell_e$, and the updated path weights have the form $w^\n_\pi=\frac{1}{Z} \prod_{e\in\pi} w_e\exp(-\eta \ell_e)$, where $Z$ is a normalization.
-Now a certain efficient procedure called \textit{weight pushing} \cite{mohri2009weighted} is applied.
-It finds new edge weights $w^\n_e$ s.t. the total outflow out of each node is one and the updated weights are again in ``product form'', i.e. $w^\n_\pi=\prod_{e\in\pi} w^\n_e$, facilitating sampling.
+\cite{takimoto2003path} introduced Expanded Hedge (EH) algorithm for online path learning problem.
+EH is an efficient implementation of the Hedge algorithm which exploits the additivity of the loss over the edges of a path.
+Viewing each path as an ``expert'', the weight $w_\pi$ of a path $\pi$ is proportional to $\prod_{e\in\pi} \exp(-\eta L_e)$, where $L_e$ is the cumulative loss of edge $e$.
+The algorithm maintains one weight $w_e$ per edge $e\in E$.
+These weights are in \emph{stochastic form}, that is, the total weight of all edges leaving any non-sink node sums up to $1$.
+The weight of each path is in \emph{product form} $w_\pi=\prod_{e\in\pi} w_e$ and sampling a path is easy.
+At the end of the current trial, each edge $e$ receives additional loss $\ell_e$, and path weights are updated.
+The multiplicative updates with exponentiated loss for the paths decomposes over the edges due to additivity of the loss over the edges.
+Thus the updated path weights will be

+where $Z$ is the normalization.
+Now a certain efficient procedure called \emph{weight pushing} \citep{mohri2009weighted} is applied.
+It finds new edge weights $w^\n_e$ which are again in stochastic product form, i.e. the out-going weights at each node sum up to one and the updated weights are $w^\n_\pi=\prod_{e\in\pi} w^\n_e$, facilitating sampling.
+EH provides the regret guarantees below.

-\begin{theorem}[Takimoto-Warmuth \cite{takimoto2003path}] Given a DAG $\Gcal = (V,E)$ with designated source node $s \in V$ and sink node $t \in V$, assume $\Ncal$ is the number of paths in $\Gcal$ from $s$ to $t$, $L^*$ is the total loss of best path, and $B$ is an upper bound on the loss of any path in each trial.
-Then with proper tuning of the learning rate $\eta$ over the $T$ trials, EH guarantees:
+\begin{theorem}[\cite{takimoto2003path}] Given a DAG $\Gcal = (V,E)$ with designated source node $s \in V$ and sink node $t \in V$, assume $\Ncal$ is the number of paths in $\Gcal$ from $s$ to $t$, $L^*$ is the total loss of best path, and $D$ is an upper-bound on the number of edges of the paths in $\Gcal$ from $s$ to $t$.
+Then with proper tuning of the learning rate $\eta$ over the trials, EH guarantees the following regret bound:

 \end{theorem}